salaboy/rejekts-eu-2023/README.md

 In this section we will be creating two different Crossplane Compositions.
 One for our Development Teams to create Development Environments, and the other one for our Data Scientists and their exotic tools.

 The [crossplane](crossplane/) directory contains one `CompositeResourceDefinition` and two `Composition`s that enable both our Developers and our Data Scientists to create environment for them to work.

+**Note: Because from development environments we will be using the redis instance that we created before, you need to replace the Redis Instance password into the `crossplane/composition-devenv.yaml` file.
+Search for the string `redisPassword` This can be automated.

 Let's install these resources: